OHFLesvos/free-shop/README.md

 Access the backend via http://your-site.com/backend

+## Development

+To seed the database with random entries, which is useful for development, run:

+    php artisan db:seed

-## Export language strings from code
+### Export language strings from code

 Export translatable strings for any language: